Code of Honor

 SireNoble Mission (GB)

-Code of Honor races for his breeder William S. Farish, who consigned him to the 2017 Keeneland September yearling sale, but he failed to reach Farish’s expected price and was listed as not sold on a final bid of $70,000.
-He was sent to Courtlandt Farm in Ocala, Florida where he excelled in his early lessons under saddle.
+Code of Honor is from the first crop of sire Noble Mission (GB), a Group 1 winner in Europe and full brother to European superstar Frankel.
+Code of Honor races for his breeder William S. Farish, who consigned him to the 2017 Keeneland September yearling sale through his Lane’s End consignment.
+He failed to reach Farish’s expected price and was listed as not sold on a final bid of $70,000.
+He was then sent to Courtlandt Farm in Ocala, Florida where he excelled in his early lessons under saddle.

 “(He was) a high energy sort with a real go-forward attitude,” farm trainer Ernie Retamoza Jr. told Brisnet.com.
 “He took the breaking process extremely well and thrived as we progressed into longer gallops and eventual breezing.”

 A winner on debut as a 2-year-old at Saratoga, Code of Honor was a game second in the Champagne Stakes (G1) at Belmont Park after stumbling at the start.
 His intended appearance in the TVG Breeders’ Cup Juvenile (G1) at Churchill Downs was derailed when he developed a fever the morning of the race.

 - August 11, 2020